EBZebra/docs/edge/source/guide/printingGuide.md

 * Windows CE only - You'll also need to install the messaging framework found on your build machine at `C:\Program Files (x86)\Microsoft.NET\SDK\CompactFramework\v3.5\WindowsCE\Diagnostics\NETCFv35.Messages.EN.cab` on Windows 7.

 #### Printing-Service Installation
-* The .cab file for the printing service is held inside the `printing-service` folder inside your RhoMobile Suite installation directory located at `C:\<path to your rhomobile suite installation>\printing-service\PrintingService.cab`
+* The .cab file for the printing service is held inside the `printing-service` folder inside your Enterprise Browser Suite installation directory located at `C:\<path to your Enterprise Browser suite installation>\printing-service\PrintingService.cab`

 #### Limitations
 * The printing service currently supports a single client at a time.
-Multi-client printing will be introduced in a future version of RMS.
+Multi-client printing will be introduced in a future version of EB.
 * The method [`Printer.requestState()`](../api/printing#mrequestState) does not work with Bluetooth printers.
 * The method [`Printer.stopSearch()`](../api/printing#mstopSearchSTATIC) currently does not work.